LimeChain/gosemble-research/docs/tasks/2-go-to-wasm.md

 **Support of concurrency**

-The runtime executes in serial, the pararelism is acomplished through a network of parallel running chains (Parachains).
+The runtime executes in serial, the parallelism is accomplished through a network of parallel running chains (Parachains).
 It is primarily because creating a semantic for deterministic parallel executing is really difficult in general.

 ### Technical challenges